 As you can see, there are many nuances in SBA lending, and it is important to work with a banker who understands them.
 A banker experienced in SBA lending can help come up with creative solutions to finding the cash the buyer needs to put in to meet its minimum threshold.
 Many less experienced bankers don’t know that the buyer does not have to personally come up with the equity injection.
 It can be a gift from a direct family member, or it can be an injection from a minority partner.
 Anybody who purchases less than 20 percent ownership does not have to provide a personal guarantee.

 Loans guaranteed by the SBA range from small to large, with the maximum loan size of $5M in the 7(a) program.
 For a business acquisition, the loan can be amortized for up to 10 years.
-To learn more about the SBA program, check out our on-demand webinars or download the new book, titled How to Fund Ownership Transfers Using the SBA, coauthored by Sherrill Stockton, head of underwriting at Live Oak Bank and David Ryan, president of Upton Financial Group, Inc.
+To learn more about the SBA program, download the new book, titled How to Fund Ownership Transfers Using the SBA, coauthored by Sherrill Stockton, head of underwriting at Live Oak Bank and David Ryan, president of Upton Financial Group, Inc.

 To learn more about Live Oak Bank’s M&A financing team, visit our website.